 material 1mm to 2mm thick.
 The images show

 2mm size braided nylon material.

 Please visit Jewelry

-page to view other types of
+Clasps to see other types of

 To make a very nice belt buckle using a large

 fancy button, all you need is 4mm material, to

 Preparation: To practice

 the Buttonhole Clasp, you need one holding cord 18

 inches long.
 Cut one working cord, 36 inches